Discover our lymphoedema flagship service

 Early detection of lymphoedema

 This international research is being led by Vanderbilt University and sponsored by Impedimed.
-We are investigating whether early detection of lymphoedema by using Bioimpedance Spectroscopy or tape measurement, followed by early temporary use of a compression garment, prevents continued swelling in those breast cancer patients who have undergone localised ('locoregional') treatment.
+We are investigating whether early detection of lymphoedema by using bioimpedance spectroscopy or tape measurement, followed by early temporary use of a compression garment, prevents continued swelling in those breast cancer patients who have undergone localised ('locoregional') treatment.

 Home monitoring of lymphoedema